-2) Once set, restart the ironic service, e.g. systemctl restart ironic and attempt to redeploy the node.
+2) Once set, restart the ironic-conductor service, e.g. service ironic-conductor restart and attempt to redeploy the node.
 You will want to view the system console occurring.
 If possible, you may wish to use ipmitool and write the output to a log file.